casanet/dashboard-app/README.md

 * `npm i -g cordova` - To install the cordova on the machine.
 * `cordova platform add android` - Add the resources of cordova for Android.
-* `yarn run cordova:android` - To build the app APK.
+* `yarn run cordova:android` - To build & run the android app.

 In order to debug app in realtime, connect the device to the PC, and open debug-mode, then go to `chrome://inspect/#devices` page.